kubernetes-sigs/hierarchical-namespaces/docs/user-guide/concepts.md

   as isolation units for their own services.
 However, namespace creation is a privileged cluster-level operation, and you typically want to control this privilege very closely.
+* You might want to give some amount of resources to a team (similar to `ResourceQuota`), and they can distribute those resources between their subnamespaces.
 * Finally, you might want to avoid having to find unique names for every namespace in the cluster.